 How can I contribute to the search?

 You can run the search program on your computer, which will rapidly search random initial 'soups' and periodically upload the results to Catagolue.
 The recommended version of the search program is a highly-optimised C++ program (with CUDA support) available here.

 There is an accessible tutorial on deciding which version is appropriate and how to use it.

 Catagolue was founded in 2015 by Adam P. Goucher to aggregate results from soup search programs.
 A previous effort along similar lines was Nathaniel Johnston's TOLLCASS, which ran from 2009 to 2011 and collected information from 6 billion 20x20 soups.

-Since 2018, the server hosting costs have been covered by Hatsya Limited, allowing it to continue indefinitely without requiring community donations or advertisements.
+Since 2018, the server hosting costs have been covered by Hatsya Limited.

 In addition to the main source code, there are additional components that have proved very helpful in improving the usability of the site: